High-Energy Collision of Quarks and Mesons in the Schwinger Model: From Tensor Networks to Circuit QED

 To gain insight into the anticipated phenomenology, we proceed with a numerical study of the collision dynamics in the lattice Schwinger model.
 While quantitative predictions for the continuum theory require an extrapolation procedure \cite{zappTensorNetworkSimulation2017,zacheContinuumLimitMathrmD2022}, here only fixed, but sufficiently small, values of $\mu$ and $\lambda$ are considered.
 The model has two dimensionless parameters, the ratio $e/m$, corresponding to $\mu/\lambda$ in \cref{eq:Schwinger-bose-lattice}, and the angle $\theta$ representing a constant background electric field $E_\theta = \frac{e}{2\pi}\theta$.
 Gauss's law, $\partial_xE=e\psi^\dagger\psi$, ties the total electric field $E_T=E_\theta+E$ to the dynamical charges, and equals $E_T=\frac{e}{\sqrt{\pi}}\phi$ in the bosonic dual~\cite{shankarDeconfinementAsymptoticHalfasymptotic2005c}.

-Two regimes will be studied near the $\mathbb{Z}_2$ critical point, shown in \cref{fig:phase-diagram} as (b) and (c).
+We study two regimes near the $\mathbb{Z}_2$ critical point, shown in \cref{fig:phase-diagram} as (b) and (c).
 Point (b) is in the deconfined phase [red line at $\theta=\pi$ in \cref{fig:phase-diagram}(a) terminating at the Ising critical point], where the ground state is two-fold degenerate [\cref{fig:phase-diagram}(b,i)].
 Here, fundamental excitations are ``half-asymptotic" \cite{colemanMoreMassiveSchwinger1976} fermions (``quarks"), appearing as topological kinks in the bosonic dual [see \cref{fig:phase-diagram}(b,ii)].
 Point (c) in \cref{fig:phase-diagram}(a) is in the confined phase, with a unique ground state [\cref{fig:phase-diagram}(c,i)] and quark-antiquark bound-state (``meson") excitations.